DylanFM/bushfires/README.md

 ## Usage

 This API is built using the [Go](http://golang.org) library [Tigertonic](http://github.com/rcrowley/go-tigertonic).
-It works with data stored in a Postres database.
+It works with data stored in a PostgreSQL database.
 Refer to [the importer's README](https://github.com/DylanFM/incident-worker/blob/master/README.md) for information on setting up the database.

 Once your database is set up, set your DATABASE_URL environment variable, e.g. `postgres://user:pass@localhost/database_name?sslmode=disable`.